MD-AZMAL/shawpot-init/README.md

   ```
 * Connect to that ip using any web browser.
 * You can use other device to connect to the same ip provided they are on same network.

+# This project has been closed.
+Shawpot has been migrated to python